 - include the SDP tls-id attribute according to RFC 8842 [240].

-If the P-CSCF did not indicate support for end-to-access-edge media security using SDES during registration, the UE shall not include an SDP "a=3ge2ae:requested" attribute in any RTP based media in any SDP offer.
+If the P-CSCF did not indicate support for end-to-access-edge media security using neither DTLS-SRTP nor SDES during registration, the UE shall not include an SDP "a=3ge2ae:requested" attribute in any RTP based media in any SDP offer.

 If the P-CSCF did not indicate support for the end-to-access-edge media security for MSRP using TLS and certificate fingerprints during registration, the UE shall not include an SDP "a=3ge2ae:requested" attribute in any MSRP based media in any SDP offer.